Charged-particle multiplicity and transverse-energy distribution using the Weibull-Glauber approach in heavy-ion

 \section{Summary}

-The charged-particle multiplicity and transverse energy distributions in heavy ion collisions at RHIC and LHC energies are well described by the two-component Glauber approach using the Weibull model of particle production.We have demonstrated that the Weibull-Glauber approach can be used to determine the centrality classes of heavy-ion collision at a given energy.This is particularly significant regarding the applicability of the Weibull distribution to characterize the system created in heavy ion collisions.
+The charged-particle multiplicity and transverse-energy distributions in heavy-ion collisions at RHIC and LHC energies are well described by the two-component Glauber approach using the Weibull model of particle production.
+The Weibull-Glauber approach can be used to determine the centrality classes of heavy-ion collisions at a given energy.
+This is particularly significant regarding the applicability of the Weibull distribution to characterize the system created in heavy-ion collisions.